Ältere Frau hält sich das schmerzende Knie – Symbol für Gelenkbeschwerden und eingeschränkte Beweglichkeit.

 A balanced diet , sufficient exercise , weight management and medically recommended therapy remain the most important building blocks for healthy joints.

-Those who want to supplement their diet in a meaningful way can consider collagen supplements – especially marine collagen , which is known for its high bioavailability .
+Those who want to supplement their diet in a meaningful way can consider collagen supplements – especially Salmon collagen , which is known for its high bioavailability .

-Ballstad Salmon Collagen comes from sustainable fisheries, contains type I collagen, and can be mixed tastelessly into drinks such as water, smoothies, or coffee.
+Ballstad Salmon Collagen comes from sustainable fisheries, contains type I collagen and can be stirred into drinks such as water, smoothies or coffee without leaving a taste.

-Collagen can be an interesting component of a holistic approach to supporting joint health.
+Collagen may be an interesting component of a holistic approach to supporting joint health.

 However, it is not a medicine and should always be used as part of a healthy lifestyle and after consulting a doctor.